awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-sms.md

 ------
 #### [ Python ]

 Use this example to send an SMS message by using the [AWS SDK for Python \(Boto 3\)](https://aws.amazon.com/sdk-for-python)\.
 This example assumes that you've already installed and configured the SDK for Python\.
-For more information, see [Quickstart](http://boto3.amazonaws.com/v1/documentation/api/latest/) in the AWS SDK for Python \(Boto 3\) Getting Started\.
+For more information, see [Quickstart](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in * AWS SDK for Python \(Boto 3\) Getting Started*\.

 This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
 For more information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python \(Boto 3\) API Reference*\.